 One of the best tools for parent-teacher cooperation is the daily report card.
 Meet with the teacher to determine desired classroom behaviors —”completing assignments within the designated time” or “contributing to discussion.”
 At the end of each school day, the teacher can fill out a quick evaluation of your child’s adherence to these behavioral goals, and send the document home with the child.
 Reward him for a good day at school with time to play outside or control over the car radio.

-If your child is in middle school or high school, ask his guidance counselor to discuss a daily report card with all of your child’s teachers.
-Use pages in her assignment notebook for the daily reports.
+If your child is in middle school or high school, ask his guidance counselor to discuss a weekly report card with all of your child’s teachers.
+Use pages in her assignment notebook for these regular reports.

 Many parents incorporate these strategies into family life without professional assistance.
-If you are having trouble achieving the results you seek, consider signing up for a parent-training program.
-A typical program consists of two-hour sessions, in which a therapist works with parents — typically in a group setting — to give them the support and guidance they need to cultivate good behavior.
+If you are having trouble achieving the results you seek, consider signing up for a parent-training program or seeking family therapy.
+A typical program consists of two-hour sessions, in which a professional works with parents — typically in a group setting — to give them the support and guidance they need to cultivate good behavior.
 Online parenting programs also are available to offer structured information and support.

 ADHD Behavior Therapy: Four Good Books